Beware of ABKCO!: "Mother Divine"

 Olivia Harrison says she came across the lyrics to "Mother Divine" when compiling the 2017 revised edition of her late husband's autobiography, I, Me, Mine, and that they suggest Harrison wrote the song while in India in the late 1960s.
 The song has a medium tempo and its meaning invites interpretation as being about a woman as well as a deity – a style of songwriting that Harrison introduced in 1968 with "Long, Long, Long" and would return to frequently as a solo artist.
 (Note: In reply to a fan's question in a 2001 online Q&A, Harrison said: "Well, the lover that we miss is actually God ...
 I can't separate the two – a beautiful girl is the divine mother, a beautiful man is the manifestation of potential.")
 It consists of frequent repetition of the chorus; in the first of its two verses, Harrison sings: "Haloed in splendour / Her face, tenderly smiling too / Was beauty itself / And I know that she loves me."
 Olivia has also said of the song: "It's a lovely sentiment, and something he did sing over the years, maybe as a mantra."

+The lyrics may be based on a passage from a chapter in Paramahansa Yogananda's Autobiography of a Yogi where Yogananda describes beholding a vision of God as the Divine Mother, and says: "Haloed in splendor, the Divine Mother stood before me.
+Her face, tenderly smiling, was beauty itself."
+Divine Mother spoke to him at that meeting: "Always have I loved thee!
+Ever shall I love thee!"
+The experience came to Yogananda, the book says, as a response to him desperately wanting to know if Divine Mother loved him after he had witnessed a saint openly conversing with Her.
+Harrison was known to be a fan of the book and would give out copies of it to friends.